datacarpentry/astronomy-python/_episodes/03-motion.md

 ~~~
 {: .language-python}

-The result is an Astropy `Table`.
+## Selecting rows and columns
+In the previous lesson we selected spatial and proper motion information from the Gaia catalog for stars around a small part of GD-1.
+The output was returned as an astropy Table.

-We can use `info` to refresh our memory of the contents.
+We can use `info` to check the contents.

 ~~~
 results.info()